Countdown to Constitution Day

 On September 17, 1787, the U.S. Constitution was signed by thirty-nine brave men who changed the course of history.
 Now Constitution Day is a time for us to continue their legacy and develop habits of citizenship in a new generation of Americans.

-NEW!
-Constitution Hall Pass: Constitution Day 2014: The Bill of Rights
+Download the Constitution Day 2014: Bill of Rights Transcript.

+This Constitution Week, the museum will premiere its next installment of Constitution Hall Pass, the museum’s free, web-based video series with live web-chat for schools and classrooms across the country.
+This engaging and interactive lesson is hosted by the museum’s education staff and scholars and is broadcast nationally via Channel One.
 Give your students a “hall pass” to travel through American history—without leaving the classroom!
 Constitution Hall Pass video lessons and live chats are a hit with millions of students and teachers nationwide.
-Our brand-new episode, “Constitution Day 2014: The Bill of Rights,” provides a behind-the-scenes look at how these ten amendments were created and interpreted.
+Our brand-new episode, “Constitution Day 2014: The Bill of Rights,” provides a behind-the-scenes look at how these 10 amendments were created and interpreted.

 - DISCOVER the roots of the Bill of Rights in the Revolutionary War and the state constitutions